Nicki Minaj Steals the Show in The Real Housewives of Potomac Reunion Trailer - E! Online

 Later, Gizelle gets her turn in the hot seat as Andy reveals her ex-husband Jamal Bryant owes $800,000 in taxes.

-"You were Mrs. Bryant at the time," Karen Huger chimes in.
-"I would saw lawyer up and come back and get yo' ass."
+"You were Mrs. Bryant at the time," Karen Huger warns her.
+"I would say lawyer up and come back and get yo' ass."

+The two go toe-to-toe, but even Karen can't help but cry when the group tries to unpack why things didn't go as planned with Jamal.

+Then comes the moment we've been waiting for: Nicki's arrival.
+"I'm here bitches!" she says as she joins the ladies, who will likely go from excited to extremely nervous as the rapper's prepared a long list of questions for each of them.

 It's all going down on the four-part reunion!